reidgs/TerraBot/README.md

 ### Arduino Node ###
 Sensors and actuators are being controlled in the Arduino node:

-* The Arduino reads in all sensor data and translates them from raw values to more meaningful values that are then published to the Relay node.
+* The Arduino reads in all sensor data and translates them from raw values to more meaningful values that are then published to the TerraBot node.
-* The Arduino also subscribes to topics containing data values that are published by the Relay node.
+* The Arduino also subscribes to topics containing data values that are published by the TerraBot node.
 These meaningful values are translated to its raw form, with which the Arduino can write to the actuators.

-All communication to and from the arduino is done via the relay node, meaning you should never access the same topics as the Arduino.
+All communication to and from the Arduino is done via the TerraBot node, meaning you should never access the same topics as the Arduino.

 ## Running the System ##